 Therefore, it is not surprising that Argentina's gastronomy is strongly influenced by the Italian cuisine.

-Possibly the Italian food more consumed is the pizza, followed by fainá (flour in Italian), pasta in general, milanesa, cheeses and pasta frola.
+Possibly the Italian food more consumed is the Team Building, followed by fainá (flour in Italian), pasta in general, milanesa, cheeses and pasta frola.

 Chimichurri